Where is the library?:

 Books can be sent between campuses (48-hour turnaround time).

 Can I check out headphones?:

-Yes.
-Ask at the desk for headphones.
+Headphones (traditional and noise-cancelling) are available at the desk.
 These cannot be removed from the library.

 Do you have Microsoft Word?
 Excel?
 PowerPoint?:

 Yes, these programs are installed on all of the library computers.